cloudinary-community/svelte-cloudinary/docs/src/docs/components/cldvideoplayer/transformations.md

 </div>

 <Callout emoji={false}>
   Depending on the transformation, you may need to wait for the video to process if applying the transformations on-the-fly.
-To help avoid wait times, you could [eagerly load transformations](https://cloudinary.com/documentation/transformations_on_upload#eager_transformations) on upload.
+To help avoid wait times, you could <a href="https://cloudinary.com/documentation/transformations_on_upload#eager_transformations">eagerly load transformations</a> on upload.
 </Callout>

 If you instead wanted to add a watermark to the video, you could use overlays in the transformation: